4 Things You Should Know About Breastfeeding

-Our Grapevine and Fort Worth ObGyns recommend that mothers breastfeed their babies during the first six months of life.
+Our Southlake and Fort Worth ObGyns recommend that mothers breastfeed their babies during the first six months of life.
 Breastfeeding has many benefits for both mother and baby.
 We’ve outlined four things you should know about breastfeeding to highlight the reasons why we recommend it to our patients.

 - Breastfeeding provides the elements your baby needs for his or her growth and development.